d3/d3-scale/README.md

 <a name="pow_range" href="#pow_range">#</a> <i>pow</i>.<b>range</b>([<i>values</i>])

 If *values* is specified, sets the scale’s output range to the specified array of values.
-The array must contain two or more values, matching the cardinality of the input domain; otherwise the longer of the two is truncated to match the other.
+The array must contain two or more values, matching the cardinality of the input domain; otherwise, the longer of the two is truncated to match the other.
 The elements in the given array need not be numbers; any value that is supported by the underlying [interpolator](#pow_interpolate) will work; however, numeric ranges are required for the invert method.
 If *values* is not specified, returns the scale’s current output range.

 <a name="pow_rangeRound" href="#pow_rangeRound">#</a> <i>pow</i>.<b>rangeRound</b>(<i>values</i>)